andrealorenzon/algorithms/sorting/README.md

 Workers sorting parcels in a postal facility

 A standard order is often called ascending (corresponding to the fact that the standard order of numbers is ascending, i.e. A to Z, 0 to 9), the reverse order descending (Z to A, 9 to 0).
 For dates and times, ascending means that earlier values precede later ones e.g. 1/1/2000 will sort ahead of 1/1/2001.

+In this assignment, the following algorithms has been implemented and they performance benchmarked.
+* Insertion Sort
+* Quick Sort
+* Heap Sort
+* Counting Sort
+* Radix Sort
+* Bucket Sort